I recently saw a post on LinkedIn by a freelance sportswear designer who asked this question.

 It’s only when you work this way, can you answer the clients brief completely.

-If you are looking to design and develop your own sportwear, then please make sure you work with someone that truly understand the cost of production and delivers bulk production to their clients on a regular basis.
+If you are looking to design and develop your own sportswear, then please make sure you work with someone that truly understand the cost of production and delivers bulk production to their clients on a regular basis.
 If you find a freelancer that can’t break down the cost of bulk production before they start the process, then run as fast as you can.

-If you are looking to find out the cost of developing your own sportswear, please get in touch and we will be more than happy to provide a free quotation.
+Want to find out the cost of developing your own sportswear, please get in touch and we will be more than happy to provide a free quotation.